Metamodernism: In film and television

 Bo Burnham's Eighth Grade and Inside have been described as metamodern reactions to growing up with social media.

 The 2022 film Everything Everywhere All at Once was explicitly identified by the directors, The Daniels, as a metamodern film.

-In 2024, Steve Jones published The Metamodern Slasher Film, "the first monograph to examine film in a sustained way using metamodernism, and the first academic work to analyse horror under a metamodern lens".
+In 2024, Steve Jones published The Metamodern Slasher Film, "the first monograph to examine film in a sustained way using metamodernism, and the first academic work to analyze horror under a metamodern lens".

+Kevin Corbett published The Metamodern Cinema of Taika Waititi in 2026, exploring Waititi's work in both film and television, including Jojo Rabbit, Reservation Dogs, Our Flag Means Death, What We Do in the Shadows, Hunt for the Wilderpeople, Eagle vs. Shark, and Boy.
+Corbett "highlights how the writer-director embraces the concept of oscillation that lies at the heart of metamodernism's cultural logic by striking an intentional balance between elements that generate insincerity and disengagement and those that invite audiences to sincerely connect with the characters and story."